idaholab/moose/modules/doc/content/ncrc/applications/hpc_application_template.md

 ### (1) Create [!ac](PBS) Script

-Lets use the same example input file from above to create a simple script for scheduling.
+Let's use the same example input file from above to create a simple script for scheduling.
 The top portion of the script provides [!ac](PBS) directives that are passed to scheduler.
 Notice that these lines are simply the arguments that are being passed to the scheduler, as was done via the command line in the interactive job above.